 Trilling discusses the relationship between creative literature and ideas.
 An idea arises when we put two emotions “into juxtaposition” he says, one of his comments that I found hard to get my head around.
 But I had no trouble understanding the idea that to call ourselves “people of the idea” is to flatter ourselves.
 “We are rather people of ideology, which is a very different thing”, having to do with emotional safety and things the meaning of which we don’t really understand.
 This looks right to me.
 I sense here the meaning of the quote I started this review with.
 In my understanding of this, Trilling is saying what I have been worrying about for a long time: when we remove “imagination and mind” from politics, we end up politicizing imagination and mind, and so – as it has now for several decades – open academic exploration of great works of the imagination stalls.
-Ideology’s emotional safety replaces exploring and understanding exactly what happens when we are moved by something wonderful.
+Ideology’s emotional safety replaces exploring and trying to understand exactly what happens when we are moved by something wonderful that someone made.

 We have replaced the critical question Does this created thing make an emotional difference that changes me? (with all the subjective risk that implies) with Does it safely fit with my preferred left, or right, ideology?
 Sometimes, as Fitzgerald suggested a first-rate intelligence could cope with, Trilling tells us that when “society offers an opposition… that a man who so wholly perceives (both sides) as to embody them in his very being cannot choose between them (he) is therefore destroyed.
 This is known as tragedy.”
-That’s the risk we take when we confront art, and life, knowing that opposing armed ideologies are watching us, and have the courage not to filter our experiences to remove anything really new that potentially threatens painful growth.
-What happened to our first-rate intelligence that is capable of holding two opposite ideas in the mind at this same time, and still retaining the ability to function?
+That’s the risk we take when we confront art, and life, knowing that opposing armed ideologies are watching us, and we have the courage not to filter our experiences to remove anything really new that potentially threatens painful growth.
+What happened to our first-rate intelligence that is capable of holding two opposite ideas in the mind at this same time, still retaining the ability to function?